katalla1/school/README.md

 # school
-A grouping of all the projects and coding assignments done while at CSUN
+A grouping of some projects and coding assignments done while at CSUN